 If you’re following the dinosaur trail through central and southeast Montana, Harlowtown is a don’t miss stop.
 If you are driving, you can easily do Harlowtown as a pit stop on the way into our out of Lewistown but check to see what’s going on in town.
 We missed a music festival by one day, so if you can plan your visit around one of these small town events, you should definitely consider it.

-Tiny town with the BEST museum in southeast Montana
+Tiny town with the BEST museum in Central Montana

 Harlowtown is home to the Upper Musselshell Museum which, like a lot of the museums I’ve mentioned so far has ties to the Montana Dinosaur Trail.
 This was my favorite museum on this trip to Montana.
 It was so well organized and nicely broke up into dinosaur stuff and history of the area stuff.
 The staff was really nice as well and gave us lots of information about the museum and the surrounding area.